On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: The inverse scattering transform for the KdV equation with steplike finite-gap initial data

 \section{The inverse scattering transform for the KdV equation with steplike finite-gap initial data}

-In \cite{EGT} we have established the inverse scattering transform for the KdV equation in the case of Schwartz-type perturbations.
-In this section we will review the necessary steps and identify the required changes for the present more general situation.
-These changes will then be preformed in the next section.
+In \cite{EGT}, we established the inverse scattering transform for the KdV equation in the case of Schwartz-type perturbations.
+In this section, we review the necessary steps and identify the changes required for the present, more general, situation.
+These changes are implemented in the next section.
 For further information and for the history of finite-gap solutions see, for example, \cite{GH}, \cite{GRT}, \cite{M}, or \cite{NMPZ}.
 For further information on the underlying scattering theory and its history see \cite{BET}.